abbasmoosajee07/AlgoVault/synacor/README_synacor.md

 - Additional logic or in-game cues may be needed to disambiguate identical rooms.
 - Overcame identical rooms, next to each other by a hardcoded solution.
 - Removed the backtracking prevention, to allow for a more holistic solution, albeit coming at the cost of a longer solution.
+- Solving the coins puzzle equation uses a over complicated solution, that could be simplified with a more hardcoded solution.

 This remains an area for future improvement, potentially using exit structure, inventory state, or dynamic tagging of room paths.